What Evidence Helps a Lawsuit?

 A timeline can help a lawyer or reviewer quickly understand the sequence of events, when problems began, and when important steps were taken.
 It can also help identify timing issues that may affect a claim.
 Learn more in Statute of Limitations Basics.

-Witnesses and supporting sources
+Witnesses and Supporting Sources

 In some situations, other people may have relevant information.
 Witnesses may have seen an incident, heard a warning, observed working conditions, or been present during important conversations.
 People sometimes also keep the names of doctors, supervisors, coworkers, family members, or others who may help confirm parts of the story.